 We are 10 nationalities.
 Although many are from Europe, some of us are from other continents.
 45% of us are Dutch.
 We are 70% female / 30% male.
-We’re on the diversity committee of our Science Faculty and take part in some of their events.
+We’re on the diversity committees of our Science Faculty and University.

 We have a representative for appreciating any style of music you can imagine.
 We include carnivores, pescatarians, vegetarians, vegans; as a group we can feed on pretty much everything that nature and industry provide.
 So… all in all, we are probably just another batch of normal people doing exciting science (we like to think…).

 Do we benefit from our diversity?
 Oh yes!
 Having such different backgrounds, both culturally and training-wise, and having such varied interests, we not only learn a lot from each other, but approach our scientific questions in highly diverse ways.
-But perhaps most important of all, it’s simple a lot of fun and very rewarding to be in a team that challenges ones assumptions and with people who bring ideas to the table that never crossed ones mind before.
+But perhaps most important of all, it’s simply a lot of fun and very rewarding to be in a team that challenges one’s assumptions and with people who bring ideas to the table that never crossed one’s mind before.
 Both personally and scientifically.

-Let’s get on with the Science then.
-As mentioned above, much of what we do couldn’t be done in a species other than Arabidopsis thaliana.
+As for science, much of what we do couldn’t be done in a species other than Arabidopsis thaliana.
 The tools, knowledge and ease of growing/experimenting are just very hard to beat.

 Tomato is a great plant species to work with: it produces really great food, is easy to grow, has quite a number of molecular tools available and still growing, and has great light responses, including internode elongation that vegetative Arabidopsis does not have.
 We study how different light qualities, especially Red:Far-red light ratio’s, modulate plant resistance against pathogenic fungi.
 Kaisa Kajala and her team also study cell-type specific regulation of exodermis development in tomato roots, which makes them more tolerant to for example drought and salt stress.